rjbriody/gremlin-dashboard/README.md

   ```
 - Open gremlin-dashboard/index.html in your browser.
 - Place the cursor in the text input box and press enter, or compose your own gremlin awesomeness.

-**Notes:**

-- This is a very basic prototype.
-- There is almost no styling or eye candy yet.
-- The JSON Results are real but the graph display is randomly generated.
-- The session is not yet maintained across calls.
-Every execution must declare everything it will use (i.e. create a graph before playing w/ it.)

 This app uses https://github.com/gulthor/gremlin-client.